blubbll/mastodon/README.md

   site: 4 //piwik site id
 }

-- masto-tweet is a script that helps building a bot that mirrors mastodon posts to twitter. currently working on it
+- masto-twit is a script that helps building a bot that mirrors mastodon posts to twitter. currently working on it

+- masto-key gives you a key to control all user actions via the api. may need to contact your users about if, should only be used on (disconnected/) private instances